The Art Work

 Projects

 This past April Bill purchased from Opheim residents Evan & Mert Granrude 3 adjoining mains-street properties; two vacant lots and the long vacant grocery building.
-The grocery building has a long history, it was even a movie theatre back in the early days, in the basement Bill found several sets of theatre chairs in rather bad repair.
+The grocery building has a long history, it was even a movie theater back in the early days - in the basement Bill found several sets of theater chairs.
 Bill had no intention of ever buying property in town, but when Evan one day last fall brought up the subject he considered it for a few months.
 They talked some and a deal was struck.

-The photo shows how his new property appeared this past winter.
+The photo shows how the property appeared this past winter.
 Bill has created a perspective and a plan view of his vision for the property.
-Look closely and you can see where Bill intended to move the original Visitor Center before it was destroyed in late April, the rebuilt Center now stands upon that spot.
-Bill envisions a public park for the balance of the vacant lots.
-It will feature a small old time schoolhouse replica for kids to play school or house in, several picnic tables, and gardens filled with native grasses and wildflowers.
-The back of the property will be fenced off, the parks entrance will be framed by two hitch-n-posts.
+Look closely and you can see where he intended to move the original Visitor Center before it was destroyed in late April, the rebuilt Center now stands upon this spot.
+Envisioned for the balance of the lots: a small old-time schoolhouse replica for kids to play school or house in, picnic tables and gardens filled with wildflowers and native grasses.
 A windmill will become the park's centerpiece.
-The project will be a picturesque spot created for both local residents and visitors to the area.
+Overall, it is intended to be a picturesque spot for residents and visitors to the area.

 Click for larger image